jeremytammik/tbc/a/1748_spatial_geo_2020.md

 Many thanks to Dan for pointing this out!

-I migrated the sample to Revit 2020 and added his fix in [SpatialElementGeometryCalculator release 2020.0.0.2](https://github.com/jeremytammik/SpatialElementGeometryCalculator/releases/tag/2020.0.0.2).
+It prompted me to migrate the sample from Revit 2016 to Revit 2020 and add his fix in [SpatialElementGeometryCalculator release 2020.0.0.2](https://github.com/jeremytammik/SpatialElementGeometryCalculator/releases/tag/2020.0.0.2).

 Here are the diffs: